How to Write

 • Discussion of drawbacks, gaps, contradictions, and inconsistencies of the article.
 To complete your review, tell the readers about the negative aspects you’ve noticed.
 Discuss if there is an information gap, lack of research, or unanswered questions.

-Go Over the Text
+Review the Article by Going Over the Text

 Start by quickly skimming the article.
 During your first reading, don’t cling to any details.
 Instead, go over the article’s title and abstract, study the headings, opening sentences of the paragraphs, etc. Then only read the first several paragraphs and jump to the concluding paragraph.
 These tricks will help you quickly grasp the overall idea of the article and the main points the author makes.